Amiram Goldblum: Scientific career

-Goldblum's research is focused on the discovery of new drugs against SARS-CoV-2, on Cannabinoids and the CNS, obesity, bacterial infections, diabetes and Alzheimer's disease and other research in his lab is focused on PCSK9 inhibitors for lowering LDL, on physiology, on Sugar Substitutes and on new fragrances.
-Goldblum leads a large theoretical research group at Hebrew University Institute for Drug Research.
-Among many scientific activities, he organized the first meeting to probe the idea of Israel's participation in SESAME between Professor Joel Sussman from the Weizmann Institute and Professor Herman Winick from Stanford University, who initiated the construction of the International Centre for Synchrotron-Light for Experimental Science Applications in the Middle East, which includes Israel, Turkey, Iran, Pakistan, Jordan, Bahrain, Egypt, Cyprus and the Palestinian Authority, among others.
+Goldblum's research is focused on the discovery of new drugs against SARS-CoV-2, on Cannabinoids and the CNS, and obesity.

 Political activism

 Goldblum was the spokesperson of Peace Now from 1980 to 2000.
 He was in the front line of the demonstration when Peace Now protester Emil Grunzweig was murdered.
 He later identified the incident as a "catalyst" for greater political activism.
 Goldblum initiated the Settlements Watch activities of Peace Now in 1990.
 In 1995, Goldblum, referring to the Israeli cabinet decision to expand the settlements, said, "We believe that this decision is going to bring a tremendous clash with the Palestinians."
 In a 2001 interview after the beginning of the Second Intifada, Goldblum discussed the name of the organization Peace Now, saying "The name is very problematic.
 Today I would not choose the same name for the movement, but we can't change it now.
 I find this name extremely difficult and it is even a source of embarrassment for me.
 I can't even put the movement's sticker on my car."

-Regarding achieving a long term peace agreement, Goldblum suggested "pulling out of the territories unilaterally and begin peace negotiations at a point where occupation no longer exists", though he did concede that he would allow for "annexing 50% of the settlers" including those neighborhoods of Jerusalem over the Green Line such as Gilo and Har Homa.
-In addition, Goldblum said he was opposed to the right of return.

-In discussing Israel's security, he recommended "an airtight security closure, a creation of a 310-kilometer security fence along the Green Line, an airtight closing of the border between Jordan and the Palestinian territory, between Egypt and the Gaza Strip, and of the Mediterranean.
-This closure would be so complete that is would allow us to inspect every mouse entering Israel".

-Among other issues, Goldblum said "...
-What is really important to me is that this should be the state of the Jews, not a mixed state and not a state of all its citizens...."